 - Now you have what you can afford and this is where it gets fun.
 It’s time to make the most of your $25,000.
 Now is the time to figure out what kind of car you want.
 You will probably have an idea what you want, suv, sedan, four doors, V8, leather seats, 4×4 etc. Use an online car search service to get an idea of what $25,000 will buy.
 You can enter the criteria that you care about and sort by price.

 - If you want, you could call your car insurance agent and see what your car insurance cost may be on your ideal car to plan even more closely.
+There are loads of places that you can get your insurance from though, so you might find that another company can offer slightly cheaper insurance.
+If this is something that interests you then you might want to check out this cheap car insurance in NJ.

 - Car experts suggest that buying a brand new car is often not a very good idea as the vehicle depreciates significantly once you drive it off the lot.
 That means that you buy your car for $25,000 (plus the fees and taxes so $27,500) and if you turned around and sold it the next day, you might only get $22,000.
 Thus $3,000 of depreciation.